robeiain/ite532-consul-docker/datacenter-deploy/README.md

 ## Overview

-Deploy a Consul datacenter containing a single server and single client.
+Deploy a Consul datacenter containing a single server and clients, including DNS support.

 ## Prerequisites